simoncozens/fonts-and-layout/features.md

 ## More about the rule application process

 Scripts and languages.
+What a feature actually is.
-Default.
+Default. exclude_dflt;
 Ignore.
-Sub first then position
+Sub first then position.
+Order of execution.
+Stopping.
+Reusable lookups

 ## Types of Substitution Rule